solowt/war/README.md

 things to do:

-1. setTimeout

-2. add animation to cards moving around
+1. add animation to cards moving around

-3. add animation in background
+2. add animation in background